api-scout/api-scout/docs/Attributes/BasicOperations.md

 # Operations Configuration

-The goal of the ApiScout attributes are to look alike the `#[Route]` attribute from Symfony. <br />
+ApiScout attributes are extending the Symfony #[Route] attribute, and so your routes configuration will still be working !! <br />
-Consequently only the path is mandatory.</br>

 However you'll surely want to also add the `resource` property from the operations to groups by category your routes in the generated OpenApi documentation.

 ## Get